AI Pendulum Wave - Mesmerizing Physics Simulation Watch multiple pendulums of varying lengths swing

 let damping = 0.9995;

-HTML text element that displays the current gravity value
+A text label element displaying the current gravity value above its slider.

 currentPendulumCount number